What is a growth partner?

 o Any growth or additional problems that you see.

-We will let you know before counseling starts if we require an advocate.
+We will notify you before counseling begins if we require a growth partner.
 If we don’t mention it to you, you do not need one.
-Normally, we request an advocate for those who come for counseling from other like-minded, Gospel-centered, Bible-believing churches.
+Normally, we request a growth partner for those who come for counseling from other like-minded, Gospel-centered, Bible-believing churches.

-- The advocate must be a mature believer.
+- The growth partner must be a mature believer.

-- The advocate must be willing to fulfill the role of an advocate.
+- The growth partner must be willing to fulfill the responsibilities associated with this role.

 - It’s recommended that the person be of the same sex as the counselee.

-- Your pastor must approve the advocate that you use.
+- Your pastor must approve the growth partner that you use.